 - cognitive behavioral

 Doctors are increasingly turning to CBT for the treatment of bipolar disorder.
 CBT helps people identify the causes of negative thoughts and feelings.
 After identifying these causes, a person is given tools to change how they think and react to them.
 CBT may help prevent bipolar depressive episodes.
 Some research has shown that it’s less successful in preventing manic episodes.

 Read our review of the best online therapy options to find the right fit for you.

 There are also several types of medications your doctor may prescribe.
 These may include:

 - mood stabilizers

-The use of antidepressants for the treatment of bipolar disorder is controversial.
-That’s because antidepressants can sometimes trigger manic episodes.
+The use of antidepressants for bipolar disorder is controversial.
+That’s because

 Even with treatment and support, episodes can sometimes become quite serious and require hospitalization.
 If you feel you’re losing control, or you’re concerned about someone who has bipolar disorder, don’t hesitate to call 911 and get emergency assistance.

 Bipolar disorder may be difficult to identify at first.
 You may not even be aware that your behavior is noticeably different when an episode occurs.
-If you feel that you’re not as in control of your emotions or behaviors as you should be, seek out a mental health professional and explain your symptoms and concerns.
-Talk with your friends and relatives.
+If you feel that you’re not as in control of your emotions or behaviors as you should be, seek out a mental health professional.
+Explain your symptoms and concerns.
+Also, talk with your friends and relatives.
 Listen to their observations and concerns with an open mind.

-Bipolar disorder can worsen without treatment.
+Bipolar disorder can get worse without treatment.
 It’s better to intervene as soon as you become aware of your symptoms.
 Even if you have a mild form of bipolar disorder, you can learn how to control symptoms so they don’t interfere with your quality of life.